lsieun/learn-java/Generics/Type_Erasure_01_Actual_Type.md

 The type erasure of a non-parameterized type is the type itself.

+## 2. type parameter

-## 2. What is the type erasure of a type parameter?
+What is the type erasure of a type parameter?

 **The type erasure of its leftmost bound, or type `Object` if no bound was specified**.